 - staying up too late, hitting snooze in the morning

-- going to bed early, waking up early
+- going to bed early and getting adequate sleep

 - listening to an uplifting podcast